wso2-attic/esb-connectors/producteev/producteev-connector/producteev-connector-1.0.0/README.txt

         <messageBuilder contentType="text/html"
             class="org.wso2.carbon.relay.BinaryRelayBuilder"/>

- 4. Using the URL "https://www.producteev.com/signup" create a Producteev trial account and obtain the access token.
-Follow the instruction using the URL "https://www.producteev.com/api/doc/" to obtain the access token.
+ 4. Using the URL "https://www.producteev.com/signup" create a Producteev trial account and login to it.
+    i) Navigate to "https://www.producteev.com/settings/apps" and create new application, Obtain the 'Client Id', 'Client Secret' and 'Redirect URI'. ii) Go to following URL "https://www.producteev.com/api/doc/#AuthenticationOAuth20Flows" and follow the "Authentication: OAuth 2.0 Flows" to obtain "access_token" and "refresh_token". iii) Add following resources to the ESB registry.
+        i)    /_system/governance/connectors/Producteev/apiUrl         -  Use following value 'https://www.producteev.com'
+        ii)   /_system/governance/connectors/Producteev/accessToken    -  Use the access_token obtained in Step 4 ii).
+        iii)  /_system/governance/connectors/Producteev/clientId       -  Use the Client Id obtained in Step 4 i). iv)   /_system/governance/connectors/Producteev/clientSecret   -  Use the Client Secret obtained in Step 4 i).
+        v)    /_system/governance/connectors/Producteev/redirectUrl    -  Use the Redirect URI obtained in Step 4 i). vi)   /_system/governance/connectors/Producteev/refreshToken   -  Use the refresh_token obtained in Step 4 ii).

  5. Prerequisites for Producteev Connector Integration Testing.
     i)      Create a network by navigating to Networks > New Network and keep the network ID (id displays in the URL when the network is selected) for further reference.